marcelina-hasiak/habits-controller/README.md

 ## Development state
 - Input extended with search function.
 - Responsive web design.
-- Local Storage used to store the data
+- Local Storage used to store the data.
+- Responsiveness above 900px only.

 ## How to use it ?
 No bundler/ no dependencies were used so please download locally project and open it with local server (e.g Live Server extenssion in your code editor).